onestardao/WFGY/TensionUniverse/Experiments/Q124_MVP/README.md

 Instead, it focuses on a narrow and fully inspectable slice:

-- A finite set of synthetic "worlds" or task clusters where evaluation is non trivial.
+- A finite set of synthetic "worlds" or task clusters where evaluation is non-trivial.
 - Two evaluation modes that operate on the same worlds:

   - a baseline evaluator that uses a short, underspecified rubric,